LilaShiba/LilaShiba/README.md

 ### *“All that man does is but dust.” — Gilgamesh, Tablet VII*

----

 Hi, I’m **Lila-Josey** ✨
-I create dynamic systems with an eye on the future.
-This includes writing :)
+I create intelligent systems with an eye on the future.
+This includes writing, sewing, and engineering.

-I enjoy long walks with my dog 🐶, high tea with friends, and the constant learning that is NYC.
+My favorite time is with my dog 🐶, high tea with friends, or being a flâneur.
-Lately, I’ve been thinking a lot about the [Bronze Age](https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52).
-My main goal is simple: to be human, even while working.
+Lately, I’ve been thinking a lot about our connection to the [Bronze Age](https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52).

 ## ✍️ Works in Progress
+Feel free to reach out!
 | Title | Description |
 |-------|-------------|
 | **Through a Prism** | *A literary exploration of the intersection of love & death.* |